guest271314/setUserMediaAudioSource/README.md

   .catch(console.error);
  ```

- set the source to a monitor again, in the same `MediaStream`
+ and set the source to a monitor again, or any other virtual or user-defined device that we want to in the same `MediaStream`

   ```
   setUserMediaAudioSource(